Hi everyone!

 2. Policy agenda-issues that decision makers that are salient

-3. Corporate agenda-issues that big businesses consider important
+3. Corporate agenda-issues that big businesses consider

 4. Media agenda-issues discussed in the media